Alex-Kobe/ProductCountdownTimer/readme.md

-# EKM to Ebay Data Refactorisation
+# Woo Product Countdown Timer

 This plugin is designed to add a countdown timer to the product page in woocommerce.
 This countdown timer determains when the product will be delivered to the client once ordered.